TOC Physicians Specializing In Trauma & Fractures

 Trauma & Fracture Care In Tulsa, OK

 The structures of our musculoskeletal system - the bones, joints, ligaments, tendons and other tissues - are highly susceptible to damage caused by trauma from accidents, injuries and other events.
-These traumatic events may include a fall, automobile accident or sports injury, and often include a direct blow or twisting on a specific area of the body, causing pain, swelling, inflammation and other sometimes serious complications.
+These traumatic events may include a fall, automobile accident, or sports injury.
+They often include a direct blow or twisting on a specific area of the body, causing pain, swelling, inflammation, and other sometimes serious complications.

 At The Orthopaedic Center, we provide comprehensive trauma care for all types of falls, accidents or injuries.
 Our skilled doctors are experienced in everything from performing emergency surgeries to administering physical rehabilitation programs.

 Treatment for accidents or injuries can vary depending on the type, severity and location of the affected area, as well as the patient's overall health.
 Most treatment courses usually begin with conservative methods and only consider surgery as a last resort.
 Physical rehabilitation is often needed in order to restore movement and function to the affected area as it heals.

 What Is A Fracture?

 A fracture is defined as any type of break or crack in the bone.
 This can range from a small crack to a complete separation, and can be caused by a traumatic event or by normal activities in patients with low bone density, a condition known as osteoporosis.

 Fractures cause pain, swelling and bruising in the affected area, which often worsens when weight or pressure is applied.
 Your doctor can diagnose a fracture often just with a physical examination, although an X-ray or CT scan may be performed to confirm the diagnosis and determine the severity of the fracture.